 7. You have thoughts of hurting yourself.

 If life all gets too much, you might be tempted to self-harm, another major symptom of BPD.

 As the book Mentalisation-based Treatment for Personality Disorders by Batement and Fonagy points out, “Loss of mentalising [understanding yourself and others] lead to interpersonal and social problems, variability, impulsivity, self-destructive behaviours, and violence’.

 Is it definitely emotionally unstable personality disorder?

 Fit most of the above descriptions?
-If you had a big life change or difficult experience right before the pandemic hit, such as the loss of loved one, you might simply be experiencing emotional shock.
+Note that this disorder doesn’t appear out of nowhere.
+If you recently had a big life change or difficult experience, such as the loss of loved one, you might simply be experiencing emotional shock.
 Hence your unstable behaviours.